tale-toul/OCP4AzureIPI/README.md

 ```
 The directory contains the configuration file __install-config.yaml__, review and modify the file as required.

-Before running the installer it is a good practice to backup the install-config.yaml because the installer removes it as part of the installation process, and also run the installer in a tmux session so the terminal doesn't get blocked for around 40 minutes, which is the time the installation needs to complete.
+Before running the installer backup the install-config.yaml because the installer removes it as part of the installation process, and also run the installer in a tmux session so the terminal doesn't get blocked for around 40 minutes, which is the time the installation needs to complete.

 ```
 $ cp jupiter/install-config.yaml .
 $ tmux
 ```
-Run the Openshift installer, it will prompt for the Azure credentials requires to create all resources, after that the installer starts creating the cluster components:
+Run the Openshift installer, it will prompt for the Azure credentials required to create all resources, after that the installer starts creating the cluster components:
 ```
 $ ./openshift-install create cluster --dir jupiter
 ? azure subscription id 9cf87ea-3bf1-4b1a-8cc3-2aabe4cc8b98